 Choosing a career stream is one of the most path-breaking moments of an individual’s life.
-It defines the future course of their professional and personal journey and is a stepping stone to the millions of dreams they have harbored.
+It defines the future course of their professional and personal journey and is a stepping stone to the millions of dreams they have harboured.
 Career options for science students are abundant.

 The study of the three streams of science, namely physics, chemistry, and biology opens up a whole new world of opportunities ranging from the study of space and nuclear particles to the study of the sand and soil.